keras-team/autokeras/mkdocs/docs/start.md

     python setup.py install

-#### How to visualize the best selected architecture ?

-While trying to create a model, let's say an Image classifier on MNIST, there is a facility for the user to visualize a .PDF depiction of the best architecture that was chosen by autokeras, after model training is complete.

-Prerequisites :
-1) graphviz must be installed in your system.
-Refer [Installation Guide](https://graphviz.gitlab.io/download/)
-2) Additionally, also install "graphviz" python package using pip / conda

-pip : pip install graphviz

-conda : conda install -c conda-forge python-graphviz

-If the above installations are complete, proceed with the following steps :

-Step 1 : Specify a *path* before starting your model training

-    clf = ImageClassifier(path="~/automodels/",verbose=True, augment=False) # Give a custom path of your choice
-    clf.fit(x_train, y_train, time_limit=30 * 60)
-    clf.final_fit(x_train, y_train, x_test, y_test, retrain=True)

-Step 2 : After the model training is complete, run *examples/visualize.py*, whilst passing the same *path* as parameter

-    if __name__ == '__main__':
-        visualize('~/automodels/')

 ## Example

 We show an example of image classification on the MNIST dataset, which is a famous benchmark image dataset for hand-written digits classification.
 Auto-Keras supports different types of data inputs.